simoncblyth/opticks/docs/orientation.rst

    placed volume positioning the G4LogicalVolume within a hierarchy

 ggeo/GVolume
-   converted from Geant4 physical and logical volume, has GMesh and transform constituents
+   converted from Geant4 physical+logical volume, has GMesh and transform constituents

+ggeo/GMergedMesh
+   as GMergedMesh holds identity and transform arrays across the entire geometry it straddles both shape and structure geometry categories

+   GMergedMesh are Translated into optix::Group OR optix::GeometryGroup underneath a top level *m_top* optix::Group by optixrap/OGeo.

 ggeo/GGeo
    top level geometry object holding instances of GNodeLib, GMeshLib, GBndLib, GMaterialLib, GSurfaceLib, ...

-ggeo/GMergedMesh
-   as GMergedMesh holds identity arrays and transform arrays across the entire geometry it straddles both shape and structure geometry categories

 optixrap/OGeo
-   converts the GGeo instance into optix Geometry.
+   converts the GGeo/GGeoLib/GMergedMesh into shallow optix::Group optix::GeometryGroup tree.
    The approach taken was chosen because it allows instances to have variables assigned as allowing instance indices to be associated and thus providing identity information for all intersects.